Appearance

 This type of material shift in demand often arises in retail sales events, business functions with narrow windows of higher demand (e.g., healthcare insurance enrollment period), etc.

-Increase server utilization
+Increase pool utilization

 This code block modifies the utilization boundaries in the EvolutionRules object.
 It increases the pool's average utilization boundaries from 60 to 65% to 65 to 70%.